A step-by-step guide of how I created an online course worth over $225,397

-When I launched my first-ever online course, InstaGrowth Boss, back in April of 2017, I was terrified.
+When I launched my first-ever online course, Social Bank (formerly InstaGrowth Boss), back in April of 2017, I was terrified.

 As you can probably guess from the title of this blog post, none of those things happened. 🙏